Our mission is to provide Hope, Health, and Healing for Generations.

-Children’s Hope Alliance is a 501c3 nonprofit organization with a long history of child advocacy and welfare dating back over 125 years.
-Last year, Children’s Hope Alliance helped over 2,000 children and families across North Carolina.
+Last year, Children’s Hope Alliance helped over 2,000 children and families — through programs, services and community partnerships — in 62 counties across North Carolina.
 All of the programs and services we provide create hope for hurting children and families in three ways: healing the hurt, providing a safe home, and encouraging a healthy start.

 In 1883, two Presbyterian women in Charlotte, North Carolina founded the Presbyterian Orphans Home, now called Barium Springs.
 As needs grew and space did not, the Presbyterian Synod purchased acreage for the Home in Barium Springs, N.C.
 The land they purchased was the site of the legendary, healing “Barium Springs.”
-After purchase of the land, Presbyterian Children’s Home moved to Barium Springs in 1891.
+After the purchase of the land, Presbyterian Children’s Home moved to Barium Springs in 1891.

 In 1914, almost 100 miles away in the small mountain community of Banner Elk, N.C. the Presbyterian minister, Edgar Tufts was working diligently with his local church to establish a home for orphans in the rugged mountain areas, and Grandfather Home for Children was born.